johhonn/EthereumBounty/README.md

 The interface updates dynamically based on the time passed in the smart contract.
 When

-The contract is deployed on the rinkeby network and the web app will work with that contract.
+The contract is deployed on the rinkeby network at 0xbcb43de2b5dc3d1d9f906787b0fae4069bbf1bc3.
+The web app will work with that contract.